milafrerichs/c4hrva-landing/README.md

 Code for San Diego Website

-Landing page for Code for Virginia Beach
+Landing page for Code for San Diego

-Note that branch `gh-pages` is what shows on production codeforvirginiabeach.org.
+Note that branch `gh-pages` is what shows on production codeforsandiego.org.
 Master does nothing.

 #How to Code for this Repo
 Option A: Fork, Edit, then Pull Request when ready.